dickysetiawandq13/revenue_growth_analysis/README.md

 # **Executive Summary**

-**In February 2025, the platform faced a significant operational crisis**, withdrawal delays skyrocketed, damaging player confidence and triggering a sharp decline in transaction volumes.
+**In February 2025, the platform faced a significant operational crisis**, withdrawal delays skyrocketed, damaging user confidence and triggering a sharp decline in transaction volumes.
 Crucially, this crisis didn’t only affect paying users, **agents—who also play a key role as community influencers—lost trust in the platform**, leading to a sharp decline in agent engagement and acquisition performance.

 The Agent Campaign successfully delivered a strong LTV/CAC Ratio of 151x in Q1 2025, despite critical business risks and declining agent loyalty during this period.
 However, **this performance marked a significant decline from the 186x ratio achieved in Q4 2024**, highlighting the volatility of short-lifecycle acquisition strategies and the urgency for strategic recovery initiatives to sustain profitability and growth.